Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 thumbnail: 'bg.jpg'
 date: '2024-3-20'
 description: "Our submission for Facepunch's first s&box game contest!"
-publisher: 'matek'
 published: false
 ---

-This is our journey on the first s&box game contest.
+This is our journey on the [first s&box game contest](https://asset.party/c/gamejam1/results).
 We all think we did pretty good...

 <Heading title="Interaction System" caption="by matek and ceitine" />